 Rule of the thumb: You can expect that the less of the hull and bran layer is intact the shorter the cooking time.
 Of course removing hull and bran layer will reduce some benefits and yet there still remain some significant health advantages.

-Good news for those of us who prefer pearl barley with shorter cooking time.
-No matter which grain you choose, rest assured that barley is always beneficial for your health.
+Good news for those of us who prefer grains with shorter cooking time.
+No matter which grain you choose, rest assured that it is always beneficial for your health.

 So maybe you ask, how can a “bran stripped”pearl barley still contain beta-glucan?

 Evidence-based answer: While in some other grains, the fiber is only found in the outer bran layer, the Beta-glucan soluble fiber is found throughout the entire barley kernel.

 Besides of this risotto there are many other ways to increase fiber in your diet.
 Here are 3 suggestions: